ziroock/mango-media/README.md

 - Finish/Update README.md consistently
 - Access control on back end ( Created requireLogin check )
 - Access control on front end
 - Figure out how to store photos
 - Figure out how to let user change profile and cover photos
-- Add the ability for users to send out invitations for people to join the site
+- (DONE) Add the ability for users to send out invitations for people to join the site
-- Add the ability for users to track invitations sent and invitations accepted
+- (DONE) Add the ability for users to track invitations sent and invitations accepted

 ## Versions used to implement the project
 - Node v12.18.0